m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 I've skipped on one other important detail here, we have a separate tool that rewrites JavaScript, we just made it generate the same diagnostic messages as the C# tools.
 This allows us to run both that tool and the main build step in parallel, and get a unified view dump of all used strings in the end.

+### Other
+Since we care about perf, we still don't want to hit the DB on application spin-up.
+We were still able to get code-gen all of our existing translations / resources into ther .dll into as part of the build.
+We did that by exposing a `partial class` in code, and code-gen it's counterpart during compilation by executing a .csx file via [DotNetScript](https://github.com/filipw/dotnet-script).
+I did try to write a native MSBuild taks to do the same, but the fact that we have to hit a DB or HTTP endpoint as part of that, made it impossible.
+A found this [blog post](https://natemcmaster.com/blog/2017/11/11/msbuild-task-with-dependencies/) by [@natemcmaster](https://twitter.com/natemcmaster) very helpful while digging into that.

 ## Future

 With all of that in place, we now finally have a super-slim MoonSpeak library, that provides: